VA Disability Glossary – Key Terms Every Veteran Should Know

 No new evidence or hearing is allowed

-Often for veterans who belive the VA made a legal or factual error and do not need to submit new evidence or testify
+Available for veterans who believe the VA made a legal or factual error and do not need to submit new evidence or testify

 Typically the fastest BVA lane